Ishvara Pranidhana: Mysticism as non-political Zone

 Death of the aspirant

 However, before the aspirant can become this interface between the worlds, s/he must die the death of initiation.
-Usually, the plants or mushrooms (such as henbane, belladonna, angel trumpet, toadstool, jimsonweed, and ergot) which provide the transition to other worlds via trance are highly poisonous.
+Usually, the plants or mushrooms (such as henbane, belladonna, angel trumpet, toadstool, jimsonweed, and ergot) that provide the transition to other worlds via trance are highly poisonous.
 They can, even if only slightly overdosed, actually lead to the death of the aspirant.

 However, if dosed correctly, s/he ‚only‘ dies on his/her first journey to the upper or lower world.
 Correctly spoken: his/her everyday consciousness ‚dies‘ on that journey.
 Replaced by a liminal shamanic consciousness, it can additionally receive the ‚frequency‘ of the upper and lower world.
 Moreover, the twice-born can then ‚switch‚ between the frequencies, as with a world receiver.